-- a need to pass urine more often
+- a need to urinate more often than normal

 - finding it difficult to start urinating

-- having a flow of urine that is weak and stops and starts
+- having a flow of urine that is weak, or stops and starts (dribbling)

-- feeling you have to strain to produce urine
+- feeling as if you have to strain to produce urine

-- feeling as if your bladder has not emptied properly after urinating
+- feeling as if your bladder hasn’t emptied properly after urinating

-- urine continues to dribble out after you have finished urinating
+- urine continuing to drip out after you have finished urinating

-However, not everyone experiences symptoms, and any that appear do not seem to be related to the size of your prostate gland.
+However, not everyone experiences symptoms.
+You may even experience symptoms that don’t appear to relate to the prostate gland.

-Your doctor will ask questions about your symptoms and may perform a rectal examination to check the size and shape of your prostate gland.
+Your doctor will ask questions about your symptoms.
+They may perform a rectal examination to check the size and shape of your prostate gland.

 You also may undergo urine and blood tests.
-These will check for infections and measure the PSA (prostate specific antigen) levels in your blood.
-The PSA number goes up when the prostate is enlarged.
+These tests will check for infections and measure the prostate specific antigen (PSA) levels in your blood.
+The PSA number goes up when the prostate enlarges.

 High levels of PSA can sometimes indicate prostate cancer, and your doctor may want to check for this.
-If there is any doubt at all, a sample of cells from your prostate can be analyzed.
+If there’s any doubt at all, your doctor can analyze a sample of cells from your prostate.
 You may also need an ultrasound scan.

 If your symptoms are mild, you may not need medical treatment.
 You might be able to manage your condition with lifestyle changes, such as restricting fluid intake at night and reducing alcohol and caffeine consumption.
 Your doctor will monitor your prostate at regular intervals.

 Drugs are the most frequently used treatment when your symptoms are moderate.
-You may be given alpha-blockers to relax the muscles in your prostate, or drugs known as 5-alpha-reductase inhibitors, which alter your hormone balance, and encourage the prostate to reduce in size.
+You may receive alpha-blockers to relax the muscles in your prostate.
+Your doctor might also prescribe drugs known as 5-alpha-reductase inhibitors, which alter your hormone balance, and encourage the prostate to reduce in size.
 Patients often take both types of medication.
 If taken, you need to have your blood pressure monitored, as these drugs can affect BP readings.

-If your prostate does not respond to drug treatment, or if it is quite large, surgery may be necessary to remove the enlarged portion of the gland.
-The most common operation is known as TURP, which stands for transurethral resection of the prostate.
-As with the cystoscopy, a long, thin instrument with a camera is inserted up the urethra to reach your prostate, where the enlarged tissues are removed using an electrical loop.
+If your prostate doesn’t respond to drug treatment, or if it’s quite large, surgery may be necessary to remove the enlarged portion of the gland.
+The most common operation is known as transurethral resection of the prostate (TURP).
+As with the cystoscopy, a long, thin instrument with a camera enters the urethra to reach your prostate.
+Then the instrument removes the enlarged tissues using an electrical loop.
 The loop not only cuts, but also cauterizes the blood vessels to control bleeding.

-Another type of surgery is the TUIP (transurethral incision of the prostate) procedure.
-TUIP widens the urethra to allow for stronger urine flow.
-What is called an “open” surgery requires an external incision to reach the prostate.
-This procedure is only used under more severe circumstances.
+Another type of surgery is transurethral incision of the prostate (TUIP).
+This procedure widens the urethra to allow for stronger urine flow.
+This is an “open” surgery, meaning it requires an external incision to reach the prostate.
+Doctors use this procedure only under more severe circumstances.

 Non-surgical techniques use microwaves, radio waves, or lasers to remove the enlarged prostate tissue.
-These may cause fewer side effects, but are not as proven as conventional methods for long-term effectiveness.
+These may cause fewer side effects, but aren’t as proven as conventional methods for long-term effectiveness.